KareemOK/schmittgroupbooking/README.md

 Booking system site for the Schmitt Group at Trinity College Dublin.
-Developed using Clause Opus 4.8.
+Developed using Claude Opus 4.8.